coffeek3/ogre-gpu/Docs/src/material-scripts.md

 # Texture Units {#Texture-Units}

-Here are the attributes you can use in a @c texture_unit section of a .material script:
+Here are the attributes you can use in a ’texture\_unit’ section of a .material script:

 <a name="Available-Texture-Layer-Attributes"></a>

-## Available Texture Unit Attributes
+## Available Texture Layer Attributes

 -   [texture\_alias](#texture_005falias)
 -   [texture](#texture)